iamcco/markdown-preview.nvim/README.md

 Please make sure that you have installed `node.js` and `yarn`.
 Open `nvim` and run `:PackerInstall` to make it workable

-#### Note About Normal Vim
+#### Note About MacOS

-In order for this plugin to work on normal:
+This plugin requires a further step in order for it to render markdown on MacOS; affects all Vim flavours.

 cd to this directory, then: `npm install`

 ### MarkdownPreview Config: